 Claire undertakes both Claimant and Respondent work in the Employment Tribunal, ranging from small family employers to large Government organisations (including police forces).
 Her practice covers all areas of employment law, and she accepts instructions in Tribunals across the country.
-Since her appointment to the Attorney General’s Panel, she has represented a number of Government departments including Her Majesty’s Prison and Probation Service, the Ministry of Justice, the Department of Health, the Home Office, GCHQ and the Ministry of Defence.
-Since 2014, she has been regularly instructed by a number of police forces including Kent, Thames Valley, as well as the National Crime Agency.
+Since her appointment to the Attorney General’s Panel, she has represented many Government departments including Her Majesty’s Prison and Probation Service, the Ministry of Justice, the Department of Health, the Home Office, GCHQ and the Ministry of Defence.
+Since 2014, she has been regularly instructed by several police forces including Kent, Thames Valley, West Midlands as well as the National Crime Agency.
 She also represents individuals (both on a direct access basis and instructed by solicitors) as well as a range of Respondents from including large employers such as Channel 4 and Ladbrokes.

 Claire is regularly instructed in fact-sensitive discrimination and whistleblowing complaints and has considerable experience of disability discrimination claims.
 She has a strong record of striking out claims at the earliest opportunity, obtaining costs orders in unmeritorious claims, and is regularly called upon to act in cases involving senior Government employees.

-Claire’s clients have particularly commented on her pragmatic and honest approach to the underlying issues that often arise in employment relationships and her understanding approach to witnesses and clients.
+Claire’s clients have particularly commented on her pragmatic approach to the underlying issues that often arise in employment relationships and her understanding approach to witnesses and clients.

 Notable cases include:

 Successfully represented a company who engaged a pilot as Chief Captain of a private plane in a 3-day hearing for unfair dismissal, whistleblowing, and breach of contract, including issues of employment status.